 Book a transfer if: you need a child seat, are arriving late at night, have specific vehicle requirements, or your accommodation is in a tricky-to-find location.
 Many Malta accommodations — particularly in Valletta, Birgu, and village areas — are in narrow streets where addresses can be confusing.
 A driver who has the address programmed before they leave for the airport navigates more smoothly than one hearing it for the first time at the taxi rank.

-Bolt as a third option
+Bolt and Uber as a third option

 The Gozo question